Shanepapi/Pong-Game/README.md

 # Pong-Game
-Pong game that I'm working on
+Files for my work in progress Pong game for practice